-The Grad Center is a hub for information, programming, resources, and support for graduate and
+The Grad Center is a hub for information, programming, resources, and support for graduate and professional students at Penn. https://gsc.upenn.edu/

 Penn Card

 The Penn Card is the official identification card of the University of Pennsylvania and is required for all students.
 The Penn Card provides access to Perelman School of Medicine (PSOM) buildings and many other university facilities.
 It is also used for many activities and services.